PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 HTML, CSS (Sass), Twig and Smarty files MUST follow the [Mark Otto's coding standards](http://codeguide.co/).
 Mark is the creator of the [Bootstrap framework](https://getbootstrap.com/).

-[Stylelint](https://stylelint.io/) has been configured for the PrestaShop project to help developers to comply with these conventions.
+To help developers to comply with these conventions, [Stylelint](https://stylelint.io/) has been configured in the PrestaShop project.
+You can find the configuration file [here](https://github.com/PrestaShop/stylelint-config).

-The PrestaShop configuration can be found [here](https://github.com/PrestaShop/stylelint-config).
+Same as if you want to [compile assets]({{< ref "/1.7/development/compile-assets.md" >}}), you need NodeJS and NPM to run Stylelint.

-Same as if you want to [compile assets][compile-assets], you need NodeJS and NPM to run it using the following command:
+You can run the linter like this:

 ```bash
 npm run scss-lint
 ```

-If you want to use the autofix functionality, run this command:
+You can fix errors using this command:

 ```bash
 npm run scss-fix